 The ReUse Market opened its doors at 3 Eucalypt Drive for the first time in October 2018.
 The market is a place to find second hand goods and aims to reduce waste going to landfill by reusing and upcycling useful items.
-More than 210 tonnes of waste has been diverted from landfill so far.
+More than 210 tonnes of waste has been diverted from landfill so far as a result.